High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Abstract

 \section{Abstract}

-We consider a line-search method for continuous optimization under a stochastic setting where the function values and gradients are available only through inexact probabilistic zeroth and first-order oracles.
+We consider a {\em step search method}\footnote{We introduce the term {\em step search} for a class of methods, similar to line search, but where step direction can change during the back-tracking procedure.} for continuous optimization under a stochastic setting where the function values and gradients are available only through inexact probabilistic zeroth- and first-order oracles.
+Unlike the stochastic gradient method and its many variants, the algorithm does not use a pre-specified sequence of step sizes but increases or decreases the step size adaptively according to the estimated progress of the algorithm.
 These oracles capture multiple standard settings including expected loss minimization and zeroth-order optimization.
 Moreover, our framework is very general and allows the function and gradient estimates to be biased.
-The proposed algorithm is simple to describe, easy to implement, and uses these oracles in a similar way as the standard deterministic line search uses exact function and gradient values.
-Under fairly general conditions on the oracles, we derive a high probability tail bound on the iteration complexity of the algorithm for non-convex, convex, and strongly convex functions.
-These results are stronger than those for other existing stochastic line search methods and apply in more general settings.
+The proposed algorithm is simple to describe and easy to implement.
+Under fairly general conditions on the oracles, we derive a high probability tail bound on the iteration complexity of the algorithm when it is applied to non-convex, convex, and strongly convex (more generally, those satisfying the PL condition) functions.
+Our analysis strengthens and extends prior results for stochastic step and line search methods.